Introducing: On-hover glossaries to support literacy

 The three main categories are:

-- Terminology from the unit's glossary
+1. Terminology from the unit's glossary

 Where relevant, we've also included definitions for broader scientific terms.
 For example, if the word "hypothesis" appears in a lesson, a definition is available.
-Building students' familiarity with these terms is crucial for their scientific literacy. - Cognitive verbs
+Building students' familiarity with these terms is crucial for their scientific literacy.

 Each question in Stile incorporates a cognitive verb.
 These verbs appear in bold text and give students clear information about how to answer the question.
 The use of cognitive verbs through frameworks such as SOLO taxonomy supports development of metacognition and self-regulation (Hook, 2018.) but students must first understand their meaning.
 Student-friendly definitions are available when hovering the cursor over a question's cognitive verb.
 To avoid confusion with other definitions, cognitive verbs do not include an image and explicitly refer to how students can use the verb to answer the question.
-To reduce cognitive load, we haven't glossed Depth of Knowledge Level 1 terms like "identify", "name" and "recall".
+To reduce cognitive load, we haven't defined Depth of Knowledge Level 1 terms like "identify", "name" and "recall".

-Talking to students about the on-hover glossary
+Talking to students about pop-up definitions

 We recommend taking a minute or two to introduce this new feature to your students when you first encounter it.
 If they're anything like my students, they might've already discovered it themselves!

 Using Teach Mode, project your screen at the front of the room and point out the underlined words in the text.
-Demonstrate how holding your cursor over these words brings up a definition, image, and speaker icon that will read the definition aloud.
-An effective strategy for using the glossary is to try to interpret the word's meaning in context before checking the definition.
+Demonstrate how holding your cursor over these words brings up a definition, image, and speaker icon that will read the text aloud.
+An effective strategy for using pop-up definitions is to try to interpret the word's meaning in context before checking the definition.
 You might like to model this approach for students at the front of the room by thinking aloud.
 For example, "I see there is a glossary word here.
 I'm going to read this sentence to see if I understand it before I check the definition.
 I think I know what an asteroid is, it's something to do with objects in space… I'm going to keep reading to see if my understanding makes sense… Now that I've read a bit further, I think I need to check exactly what it means, because I'm not sure I really understand this section of text without it.
 I'll hold my mouse over the word and now I can see that an asteroid is a large space rock that orbits the Sun, so when I look back at what I was reading, I understand that there are large space rocks that orbit the Sun between Mars and Jupiter."

 Your students may already be familiar with cognitive verbs and how to use them to respond to a question appropriately.
 If not, check out the Stile Skill builder lesson, designed to help you introduce these words and what they mean.
-When demonstrating the on-hover glossary function with these terms, scroll to a question and show the underlined cognitive verb, with its definition.
+When demonstrating the pop-up definitions with these terms, scroll to a question and show the underlined cognitive verb, with its definition.
 Explain that these words are intended to help them understand the level of thinking required for the question, and to construct an appropriate answer.
 Show a variety of questions with different verbs to demonstrate the guidance each one provides.

 Special thanks